 Please read below for the different programs we offer for community cats.

 Do you have a barn or business that could benefit from feline rodent control?

 We have cats who are looking to fill that job!
 Learn more!

-The free Trap-Neuter-Return (TNR) program allows for identifying and trapping any outdoor cats (owned or unowned), which are then spayed or neutered, vaccinated, microchipped and ear-tipped before rejoining their communities.
+The free Trap-Neuter-Return (TNR) program allows for identifying and trapping any stray cats, which are then spayed or neutered, vaccinated, microchipped and ear-tipped before rejoining their communities.

 The Williamson County Animal Center offers an income-based spay and neuter program for indoor cats and certain dogs belonging to residents of Williamson County.
 Click here for more information.